What Is Lunesta Withdrawal?

 In some extreme cases, users have experienced anxiety attacks and seizures.
 This is most common in individuals who us Lunesta long-term at high doses and then quit cold-turkey.
 These situations require immediate medical attention and must be treated under a doctor’s care.
 Luckily, they do not commonly occur when a patient is in a medically-supervised detox setting.

 In one sense, the withdrawal syndrome with [sleeping pills] can be worse than withdrawal from heroin, because while the heroin addict experiences withdrawal as a terrible anguish, it is rare that addicts do not survive even the most severe heroin withdrawal.
 Severe withdrawal of sleeping pills can produce death.”

 People addicted to Lunesta who stop taking it commonly experience rebound symptoms.
 Typically, former users experience insomnia to an even greater degree than they did before taking the medication.
 This insomnia is often accompanied by anxiety, which is often quite severe and may even produce panic attacks.
-Although, rebound insomnia and anxiety can be very intense, but usually only last a few days.
+Although, rebound insomnia and anxiety can be very intense, they usually only last a few days.

 The withdrawal timeline is different for each Lunesta user.
 However, most people addicted to Lunesta experience symptoms of withdrawal shortly after discontinuing use.
 If the user stops cold-turkey, symptoms often appear in as little as 12 hours after the user’s last dose.
-In a medically-supervised setting, symptoms typically present within the first two days after the user’s last dose.
+In a medically-supervised setting, symptoms typically present within 48 hours after the user’s last dose.

 The first seven days without the drug are usually the hardest to battle and symptoms fade over the second and third week.